CharlesCossette/ifo_hardware/README.md

 For example, if you set up ZTO on the drone, and gave it the ip address `172.23.130.18`, you could add

-    172.23.130.18 ifo001_zto
+    172.23.130.18 ifo001_zto ifo001

-We've now mapped an IP address to some arbitary hostname `ifo001_zto`.
+We've now mapped an IP address to some arbitary hostname `ifo001_zto`, which can also be accessed with just `ifo001`.
 If you also do this on your laptop, you should be able to SSH into the drone by typing

-    ssh uvify@ifo001_zto
+    ssh uvify@ifo001

 We can actually further streamline the SSH process by adding an entry in `~/.ssh/config` on your laptop as follows:

-    Host ifo001_zto
+    Host ifo001
-        HostName ifo001_zto
+        HostName ifo001
         User uvify

 This simply reduces the SSH-ing step to just `ssh ifo001_zto`.